 I’d like to talk with you about haunted locations, ghost hunting trends, or something else for a TV show or movie.
 How can I contact you?

-Or, you can check with long-time TV stars of ghost hunting shows.
-Many of them know how to reach me directly, and they can PM me at Facebook.
+Or, you can check with long-time TV stars, etc., associated with ghost hunting shows.
+Many of them – including John Zaffis, Robin Pyatt Bellamy, and Pete Haviland – know how to reach me directly.
 I usually reply within 24 hours.

 Generally, I will not appear in front of the camera.
 I like my privacy.

-During stay-at-home times, I’m able to use historical and geographical records to recommend lesser-known haunted locations, and find unique supporting (or debunking) information for those you’re already considering.
+During stay-at-home times, I’m able to use historical and geographical records to recommend lesser-known haunted locations.
+I can also find unique supporting (or debunking) information for sites you’re already considering.
+My focus is paranormal activity in the U.S., the U.K., and Ireland.

 I’m a publisher.
 Can you write a chapter for one of our books?

 Maybe.
 It depends on the topic, your publishing schedule, and how extensive my research notes (footnotes) need to be.
-Use the contact info in any of my books published after July 2020.
+Leave a comment (no one but you and I will see it).

-I want to help you with website design, SEO, monetization, etc., so you can be rich & popular like me.
-And I’d like to date you tonight.
-Or ask your help with the millions of dollars I can’t access in my foreign bank account.
+Typical questions/offers I receive include: I want to help you with website design, SEO, monetization, etc., so you can be rich & popular like me.
+OR I’d like to date you tonight.
+OR I need your help with the millions of dollars I can’t access in my Nigerian bank account; it won’t cost much and we’ll both get rich, I promise.
+OR you’ve won the lottery, are owed money from some country’s treasury department, or someone rich left you his estate and we can help you claim it.

 Umm… no, thanks.
 Paranormal investigators aren’t as gullible as you might think.